-The directed commercial Pacific halibut fishery in IPHC Regulatory Area 2A is one of the last commercial derby fisheries in the United States of America, operating as a series of potential 10-hr openings on pre-selected dates dependent on quota (catch limit) remaining in the fishery allocation.
-While commercial Pacific halibut fisheries in Alaska and British Columbia have moved to various types of individual fishing quota (IFQ) management by national governments over the years, the IPHC Regulatory Area 2A commercial fisheries have not.
-The derby-style directed commercial fishery in IPHC Regulatory Area 2A is managed by the IPHC setting fishing period dates, setting fishing period limits in-season by vessel size class, licensing vessels for participation in the fishery, and adopting overall Regulatory Area 2A catch limits in accordance with the Pacific Fishery Management Council's (PFMC's) Pacific halibut Catch Sharing Plan (CSP).
+The directed commercial Pacific halibut fishery in IPHC Regulatory Area 2A is one of the last commercial derby fisheries in the United States of America, operating as a 10-hr opening, with options to add additional 10-hr openings should the catch limit not be reached on pre-selected dates.
+While commercial Pacific halibut fisheries in Alaska and British Columbia have moved to various types of individual fishing quota (IFQ) management by national governments over the years, the IPHC Regulatory Area 2A commercial fishery remains a derby.

+The derby-style directed commercial fishery in IPHC Regulatory Area 2A is managed by the IPHC setting fishing period dates, setting fishing period limits in-season by vessel size class, licensing vessels for participation in the fishery, and adopting overall Regulatory Area 2A catch limits in accordance with the Pacific halibut Catch Sharing Plan (CSP).

-In June 2017, the IPHC Secretariat notified the PFMC via letter that the IPHC Secretariat sees no compelling reason to maintain a commercial derby fishery and several reasons to move away from it, including increased safety-at-sea, reduced wastage, and increased flexibility for fishers and processors (Appendix I).
+In June 2017, the IPHC Secretariat notified the PFMC via letter that the IPHC Secretariat sees no compelling reason to maintain a commercial derby fishery and several reasons to move away from it, including increased safety-at-sea (risk to fishers), reduced wastage, and increased flexibility for fishers and processors.
 The PFMC, after considering input from its stakeholder advisory body, informally asked the IPHC Secretariat to provide information on potential vessel fishing period limits for longer fishing periods.
-The IPHC Secretariat provided that information at the PFMC's September 2017 meeting (Appendix II).
+The IPHC Secretariat provided that information at the PFMC's September 2017 meeting (Appendix I).
 At the PFMC's November 2017 meeting, the PFMC considered management options for this fishery but decided not to take further action on this issue at this time given other priorities.
 At the IPHC's Interim Meeting in November 2017, the Commissioners recommended the following:

-IM093-Rec.01
+IM093- Rec.01